retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/macos-ios-windows-certificate.md

 ![](windows-local-group-policy-editor.png)

+And try again.
 But most likely the import will still fail after that.
 So you need to log-in to system as Administrator and do the import there - then it should succeed.
 After that log-off as Administrator and log-in back to your regular account.

-Once the key and certificate are imported, you can create a VPN connection.
-On Windows 10/11 it's in **Settings** → **Network & internet** → **VPN**.
-Click `Add VPN`, set `Server name or address` to the FQDN (*`SERVER_NAME`*) of your VPN server, the `VPN type` is `IKEv2` and `Type of sign-in info` is `Certificate`.
+##### The parameter is incorrect

+If you get this error on trying to connect, open **Device Manager**, expand **Network Adapters** node, uninstall `WAN Miniport` drivers and not just `IKEv2` but also `IP`, `IPv6` and others.
+Then click `Action` → `Scan for hardware changes`, and the adapters you just uninstalled should come back, and you should be now able to connect to VPN without this error.

 ##### Optional security parameter